Thoughts on the Ribbon Box Quilt Pattern — Part 2

 And here’s one more thing I wish I had mentioned in Part 1 about choosing fabric: If you are working with a directional print, you’ll have to decide before cutting whether the ribbon is going to be horizontal or vertical in your quilt because it will make a difference in whether you cut on the crosswise or lengthwise grain (which takes us back to the issue I have of starting with 1/3 yard cuts for every ribbon, which I wrote about in Part 1).

 Are you still with me?
 I hope so!
 It means you are interested in making your own version of the Ribbon Box quilt and, like me, want to show your carefully curated fabrics in their best light.
-So please come back for Part 3 in which I show you how I sewed my quilt together and in so doing managed to eliminate a few more seams.
+So please come back for Part 3 in which I show you how I sewed my second Ribbon Box quilt together and in so doing managed to eliminate a few more seams.

 This entry was posted in picnic quilt, Ribbon Box quilt, update.
 Bookmark the permalink.

-One Response to Thoughts on the Ribbon Box Quilt Pattern — Part 2
+3 Responses to Thoughts on the Ribbon Box Quilt Pattern — Part 2

 1. Vickie Rooks says: